Last Updated on

 The scoop on the scope is, the Nikon 13-30X50 FieldScope ED is an excellent, little unit.
 There’s very little to complain about, because it has everything you could want in a portable, hunting optic.
 However, the eye relief stinks!

 The Nikon ProStaff 3 16-48x60mm has better eye relief, but you’ll be ditching the interchangeable eyepiece technology.
 No big deal if you didn’t want to fuss around with that techie stuff anyway!
-Besides, you’ll save some money with the ProStaff too so have a gander at it here to see if it appeals to your budget.
+Besides, you’ll save some money with the ProStaff too so take a look and see if it appeals to your budget.

 For exactly the same price, you could always check out the Vortex Optics Razor HD 11-33×50.
 It gives you a little more reach without having to change out the eyepiece like on the FieldScope, and you also get the dual focus system instead of the single on the Nikon – win, win!